-The debt ratio or debt to asset ratio is used to calculate the percentage of assets funded by the liabilities of a business.
-The ratio is an indicator of financial leverage, the extent to which the business uses debt instead of equity to finance its operations.
+The debt ratio or debt to asset ratio is used to calculate the percentage of assets which are funded by the liabilities of a business.
+The ratio is an indicator of financial leverage, the extent to which the business uses liabilities instead of equity to finance its operations.

 Debt Ratio Formula